Team-Knockout/state-craft/README.md

 #### Core Functionality

 * refactor everything
+* account for cases where nation property has a negative value
 * fix bug where the data is currently updated in a JS object but should be updated in local storage

 #### Easier Stuff